Skip to Main Content

 2. If, prior to your conclusion, you have not yet explained the significance of your findings or if you are proceeding inductively, use the end of your paper to describe your main points and explain their significance.

-3. Move from a detailed to a general level of consideration that returns the topic to the context provided by the introduction or within a new context that emerges from the data.
+3. Move from a detailed to a general level of consideration that returns the topic to the context provided by the introduction or within a new context that emerges from the data [this is opposite of the introduction, which begins with general discussion of the context and ends with a detailed description of the research problem].

 II.
 Developing a Compelling Conclusion

 Although an effective conclusion needs to be clear and succinct, it does not need to be written passively or lack a compelling narrative.
-Strategies to help you move beyond merely summarizing the key points of your research paper may include any of the following strategies:
+Strategies to help you move beyond merely summarizing the key points of your research paper may include any of the following:

-1. If your essay deals with a critical, contemporary problem, warn readers of the possible consequences of not attending to the problem proactively.
+1. If your paper addresses a critical, contemporary problem, warn readers of the possible consequences of not attending to the problem proactively based on the evidence presented in your study.

-2. Recommend a specific course or courses of action that, if adopted, could address a specific problem in practice or in the development of new knowledge.
+2. Recommend a specific course or courses of action that, if adopted, could address a specific problem in practice or in the development of new knowledge leading to positive change.

-3. Cite a relevant quotation or expert opinion already noted in your paper in order to lend authority and support to the conclusion(s) you have reached [a good place to look is research from your literature review].
+3. Cite a relevant quotation or expert opinion already noted in your paper in order to lend authority and support to the conclusion(s) you have reached [a good source would be from a source cited in your literature review].

 4. Explain the consequences of your research in a way that elicits action or demonstrates urgency in seeking change.